Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Evaluations

-To establish a ground truth dataset, we followed the labeling process methodology employed by Guzman et al.~\cite{guzman2015ensemble}.
-Initially, we developed a set of instructions containing definitions for each class and several examples showcasing various characteristics such as line count, comments, markdown, different coding styles, display outputs, etc. This guideline assisted annotators in understanding the classification process and helped minimize disagreements.
-Subsequently, a random selection of 1,050 notebooks detailed in \secref{sample_dataset} was made.
+We designed a human labeling task to classify computational notebooks into two categories: NCU and GCU.
+This task evaluates the CU scores introduced in our study, following the annotation framework outlined in~\appenref{guidline2}.
+Specifically, annotators assessed aspects such as logical structure, descriptive code and documentation, and error handling—key factors influencing code comprehensibility.
+These characteristics were derived from prior research to ensure alignment with established standards of code understandability~\cite{rule2018exploration,pimentel2019large,perkel2018jupyter}.

-We invited 55 experts to participate, and eventually received responses from 42 of them.
-We used convenience sampling to select these experts.
-They were selected for inclusion in the sample because they were the easiest for us to access.
-Through the information gathered from these participants, we determined an average experience level of 5 years working with Python in scientific or industrial contexts.
-The notebook samples were systematically selected by the authors and randomly assigned to experts, each assessed by three annotators to ensure comprehensive evaluation and reliability of results.
-To ease the review process and conceal metadata like user comments, upvotes, and views, the notebooks were placed on \textit{nbviewer.com}.
-The annotators conducted a manual analysis of the notebooks and assigned the appropriate labels.
-Subsequently, we addressed any disagreements in the reviews and conducted a meeting to reach final decisions, particularly for annotators with unlabeled notebooks.
+To establish a ground truth dataset, we adopted the labeling methodology of Guzman et al.\cite{guzman2015ensemble} on the dataset detailed in\secref{sample_dataset}.
+Initially, we provided annotators with a set of instructions defining each class, along with examples illustrating various characteristics.
+This guideline helped standardize the classification process and minimize disagreements.

-In order to ensure the reliability and validity of our questionnaire, we employed kappa coefficients as a measure of inter-rater agreement.
-Given the involvement of three raters in our task, Cohen's kappa was not applicable due to its restriction to two raters.
-Therefore, we utilized Fleiss' kappa, which accommodates more than two raters.
-This approach allowed us to assess the consistency among multiple raters and provide robust assurance of the questionnaire's quality.
-More details about Fleiss' kappa are described in \secref{EvalMetrics}.
+We invited 55 experts to participate in the labeling task, receiving responses from 42.
+These experts had an average of five years of experience working with Python in scientific or industrial contexts.
+Notably, over 90\% were familiar with Jupyter notebooks, meeting the criteria necessary for accurate labeling.

-This comprehensive evaluation yielded a Fleiss' kappa coefficient of 82\%, providing almost perfect agreement of the questionnaire's quality and reliability~\cite{landis1977application}.
-The labeled notebooks comprised 566 (54\%) labeled as `NCU' and 484 (46\%) labeled as `GCU'.
+Notebook samples were randomly assigned to experts, with each notebook assessed by three annotators to ensure reliability.
+To facilitate review while concealing metadata such as user comments, upvotes, and views, the notebooks were hosted on \textit{nbviewer.org}, an online tool for viewing Jupyter notebooks in a browser without requiring a local installation.
+Annotators conducted manual analyses and assigned labels accordingly.
+Disagreements were addressed through discussions, and a final consensus was reached, particularly for cases with missing labels.